hgsvc/phase3-main-pub/README.md

 [HGSVC3 software resources (TSV table)](software.tsv)

-For all other tools used in the HGSVC phase 3 paper, please refer to the `Code availability` statement in the main manuscript and to the respective Methods sections and references therein.
+For all other tools used in the HGSVC phase 3 paper, please refer to the respective method publication as referenced in the text.

+This repository contains a source copy (tarball) for all of the above software resources for the sole purpose of documenting a frozen state.
+For all inquiries about the respective software or feedback such as issue reports, please get in touch with the person listed in the software table as contact.
+Software-specific support requests issued in this repository will NOT be answered.

 ## Citation sources